The South Pacific: beyond the waters

 We first made land on an island called Nuka Hiva.
 The dockside was lined with local residents eagerly waiting in anticipation of the ship’s cargo.
 A group of friends were playing a Tahitian ukulele and singing songs, while others were cooking meat and fish to feed the workers as they started to unload.

 The Aranui V cruise principally focuses on the Marquesas, and visits six of these islands in total.
-Every day, when we made land, we were shown a point of interest on each island, ranging from local restaurants (where we sampled traditional French Polynesian cuisine) to archaeological sites containing the most significant tiki structures outside of Easter Island.
+Every day, when we made land, we were shown a point of interest on each island, ranging from local restaurants (where we sampled traditional French Polynesian cuisine) to archeological sites containing the most significant tiki structures outside of Easter Island.
 The ship then loops back to the Society Islands, and the crystalline waters of Bora Bora.

 The beaches and idyllic beachfront bungalows of Bora Bora made the wilder, undeveloped coastline of the Marquesas feel like a distant dream.
 I disembarked the Aranui V here, on the waters of the lagoon surrounding the island, and made my way to my villa, which balanced on stilts above the limpid water.